hrbrmstr/ndjson/README.md

 Rcpp/C++11 wrapper for <https://github.com/nlohmann/json>

-The goal is to create a completely "flat" `data.frame`-like structure from ndjson records.
+The goal is to create a completely "flat" `data.frame`-like structure from ndjson records in plain text ndjson files or gzip'd ndjson files

 The following functions are implemented:

--   `stream_in`: Stream in ndjson from a file
+-   `stream_in`: Stream in ndjson from a file (handles `.gz` files)
--   `validate`: Validate JSON records in an ndjson file
+-   `validate`: Validate JSON records in an ndjson file (handles `.gz` files)

 ### Installation